prathameshks/prathameshks.github.io/resume.md

 **Tech Stack:** Django, AWS Cloud, MySQL, Google Maps API

-- Developed a robust and scalable backend for Andhra Cafe's food delivery website in Pune, utilizing API-based architecture.
+- Led the creation of a strong and adaptable backend for Andhra Cafe's food delivery site in Pune, working closely with the team.
 - Implemented features such as dynamic menu management, Google Maps location picker, automatic delivery charge calculation, and online payment functionality.
 - Integrated the backend with a React frontend using JavaScript.
 - Hosted on AWS EC2 instance with a MySQL database.